ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/06_pipeline_&_computational(ATAC-seq).md

 For ATAC-seq pipelines aimed at differential accessibility analysis, it is strongly recommended to run MACS3 in paired-end mode (`-f BAMPE`).
 In this mode, MACS3 uses the full fragment span inferred from read pairs rather than modeling fragment size from single-end reads.
 This better reflects the biology of ATAC-seq data and typically results in more accurate and stable peak calls.

 When inspecting the narrowPeak files generated in the peak calling step, a reliable peak set should show strong overlap with promoter regions, sharp peak boundaries, and consistency across replicates.
-Additionally, it should ressemble what can be seen in the coverage files.
+Additionally, it should resemble what can be seen in the coverage files.

 ### Peak set does not match coverage signal